dynastyprocess/graphics/xaringanclub/readme.md

 Suggested alt text:

 > Xaringan Club hex logo: a pink and black logo featuring a stylized eye and the words "Xaringan Club" emblazoned on a soap bar.
-Inspired by the Xaringan hex logo and the Fight Club soap logo.
+Inspired by the Xaringan package hex and the Fight Club soap logo.
 Logo originally created by Tan Ho https://github.com/dynastyprocess/graphics and is released under CC0.

 For more information about using alt-text on Twitter, please see: https://help.twitter.com/en/using-twitter/picture-descriptions